Nicolás Schiappacasse: International career

 Schiappacasse is a former Uruguay youth international.
 He has amassed 80 caps and 35 goals for different youth teams of Uruguay over six years.
 He was part of Uruguayan squad at the 2013 South American U-15 Championship, 2015 South American U-17 Championship, 2017 South American U-20 Championship, 2017 FIFA U-20 World Cup, 2019 South American U-20 Championship and the 2019 FIFA U-20 World Cup.

 With 21 goals, Schiappacasse is the all-time top scorer of the Uruguay under-20 team.
 He is also second in number of matches played for the under-20 team, only behind Rodrigo Amaral.
 He also used to be joint all-time top scorer of the Uruguay under-17 team along with Franco Acosta, a feat which was surpassed by Facundo Torres in 2017.

-On 1 September 2024, Schiappacasse made his debut for Uruguay A' national team in a 1–1 draw against Guatemala.
+On 1 September 2024, Schiappacasse made his debut for the Uruguay local national team in a 1–1 draw against Guatemala.